portainer/portainer-docs/advanced/security.md

 Portainer runs exclusively on your servers, within your network, behind your own firewalls.
 We do not host any of your infrastructure, so we hold no SOC or PCI/DSS compliance of our own.
 You can run Portainer completely disconnected (air-gapped) with no loss of functionality.

 Portainer collects no behavioural product analytics.
-Business Edition instances send basic installation and licensing metadata to our licensing service to administer your license - not to track usage - and this is not sent by Community Edition or by air-gapped instances.
+Business Edition instances send basic installation and licensing metadata to our licensing service to administer your license - not to track usage - and this is not sent by air-gapped instances.
 We comply with GDPR in relation to this data.
 See also our [privacy policy](https://www.portainer.io/legal/privacy-policy).

 We scan our published container images for known vulnerabilities as part of our release process, and we act on issues reported through the responsible-disclosure process at the end of this page.